10 Nutrients to Improve Thyroid Function

 9. Omega-3 Fatty Acids:

-Lacking dietary omega-3s reduces thyroid hormone secretions and impairs normal brain function such as memory and cognitive thought.
-In study, omega-3 intake is shown to improve neurological deficits by increasing available antioxidants and provide protection against hypothyroidism (15).
+Lacking dietary omega-3s reduces thyroid hormone secretions and impairs normal brain functions such as memory and cognitive thought.
+In the study, omega-3 intake is shown to improve neurological deficits by increasing available antioxidants and providing protection against hypothyroidism (15).

-The improvement of thyroid hormone levels is seen again in study of the liver.
-Thyroid hormones stimulates lipid metabolism of which omega-3 supplementation is evidenced to improve (16).
+The improvement of thyroid hormone levels is seen again in the study of the liver.
+Thyroid hormones stimulate lipid metabolism which omega-3 supplementation is evidenced to improve (16).
 The most important omega 3’s are the long-chain EPA and DHA, which are found in the highest concentrations in cold-water fish.

 thyroid function